 • Partners will not use private bidding conventions that have specific meanings.
 Generic helping hand bids are allowed if no specific information is communicated between partners, e.g., bidding 30 and bids in seldom used bidding ranges.

-• When indicating doubles via sluffed dominos, the following methods are acceptable: sluffing the double to indicate the next highest domino in that suit is held, and sluffing a domino whose high end indicates the double held.
+• When indicating doubles via sluffed dominos, the following methods are acceptable: sluffing the double to indicate the next highest domino in that suit is held, and sluffing a domino whose high end might indicate the double held.

 • Players may ask their opponents what irregular method(s) will be used, if any, prior to both teams drawing their dominos at the table.
 If asked, players using methods not sanctioned above must divulge them to their opponents.